Canada, Prince Edward Island: Sideroads Bike Tour

 WHY THIS TRIP?

-- Ride the length of PEI on scenic, quiet, paved roads and bike paths.
+- Ride the most attractive parts of PEI on scenic, quiet, paved roads and bike paths.

 - Cavendish and Anne of Green Gables.